BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill

 Advice: how to choose the right polo shirt for men?
 Reading BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill Next Brand review #4: military inspirations, luggage and summer perfume

-It's been a long time since we last released summer shirts, and it was time to do something about it...
+It's been a while since we released any summer shirts, and it was time to remedy that...

-It's done with these two pieces made from a fabric that couldn't be more suited to the heat , and whose colors should encourage you to go on vacation to a place bathed in light.
+It's done with these two pieces mounted in a fabric that couldn't be more suitable for the heat , and whose colors should encourage you to go on vacation to a place bathed in light.

 And as usual, Albini has been able to offer two very beautiful fabrics to take you on a journey: a cotton/linen micro-seersucker and a cotton twill .